Everything you need to know about skiing in les Gets

 Les Gets is about 50 miles from Geneva Airport, so if you're flying into the area, we recommend landing here.
 Not only is it the closest in proximity but also offers many transfer options to get to Les Gets.

-Transfer by Shuttle: Using a transfer service is the easiest way to go directly from Geneva Airport to Les Gets.
+Transfer by Shuttle: Using a transfer service is the easiest way to go directly from Geneva Airport to your Les Gets accommodation.
 They will be waiting for you when you arrive and ensure a stress-free transfer to Les Gets.
 The shuttle drivers are familiar with the roads and conditions, and there's a place to store your luggage and any gear you've brought with you.

 Train: Cluses is the closest train station to Les Gets.
 From there, you'll need to take a taxi or private transfer for the final 30 minutes to Les Gets.